haberdashPI/empriser/plans.md

 X * optimize switching from one terrain view to another (only copy once) X * use periodic texturing to avoid a seam
-* optimize terrain rendering (if possible)
+X * optimize terrain rendering (if possible)
-* adding variable coloring to improve texutring
+X * adding variable coloring to improve texutring
 * add warp to give in impression of globe?? (should be optional)

-* add black border to hexes in the helper views
+X * add black border to hexes in the helper views
 * add legends to make the map easier to read
 * improve color interpolation (use color brewer) for helper views